Skip to main content

 This change will affect all applications in the VPC that you have selected.
 No applications in the VPC will be accessible from the internet.

-Stopping access to the internet for an application on MP
+Stopping outbound internet access for an application on MP

 Due to the way Network Firewall applies rules in AWS (see here ), this section only covers changes to the VPC NACL.

-This work is carried out from the core-vpc-<environment> account e.g. core-vpc-production.
+This work is carried out from the core-vpc-<environment> account e.g. core-vpc-production with the AdministratorAccess SSO role.

-The process needs to be done for the 3 NACLs listed below.
+The process needs to be done for the data, public and private NACLs.
 Examples for production are shown here:

 • hmpps-production-data-nacl